-Prodigy Gold NL (ASX: PRX) ("Prodigy Gold" or the "Company") is pleased to announce the preliminary metallurgical testwork results for the 100% owned Hyperion deposit in the Tanami region of the Northern Territory (Figure 1).
-Independent Metallurgical Operations Pty Ltd ("IMO") were engaged by Prodigy Gold in 2023 to undertake bench-scale metallurgical testwork on a series of gold bearing Reverse Circulation ("RC") drill samples from Hyperion drillhole HYRC2305A.
+Prodigy Gold NL (ASX: PRX) ("Prodigy Gold" or the "Company") is pleased to provide an update on the metallurgical testwork for the 100% owned Hyperion deposit in the Tanami region of the Northern Territory (Figure 1).
+Independent Metallurgical Operations Pty Ltd ("IMO") were engaged by Prodigy Gold in 2023 to undertake a campaign of bench-scale metallurgical testwork on a series of gold bearing Reverse Circulation ("RC") drill samples from Hyperion drill hole HYRC2305A.
 The purpose of this initial phase of testwork was to assess the Hyperion deposit's amenability to gravity and cyanide leaching across the different material types.
-The testwork will also provide further confidence in the Hyperion mineral resource estimate when considering the potential for future economic extraction as part of the assessment for compliance with the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (the "JORC Code").